 From cakes and cookies to chocolate and crackers, Tokyo’s edible souvenirs are some of the best around.
 With so many stores closed due the Covid-19 coronavirus pandemic, some of Japan's most popular snacks have now gone online.
 So if you're in Japan, you can get them shipped right to your doorstep.
 Here are our favourites and where to buy them.

 Everyone’s favourite banana-flavoured cake can now be purchased online for a limited time until the end of August.
 These soft, spongy cakes are filled with various flavoured custards and usually sport cute patterns like zebra stripes or flowers.
 The original is known as the 'Tokyo Banana Miitsuketa', and is simply a banana-shaped cake filled with banana cream custard.
-A Tokyo Banana four pack (¥540) and eight pack (¥1,078) are now available for purchase online here.
+A Tokyo Banana eight pack (¥1,078) is now available for purchase online here.

 Hailing from Hokkaido, Royce chocolates are best known for their melt-in-your-mouth nama (raw) chocolates.
 Royce also makes a decadent collection of cookies, chocolate covered potato chips, and other chocolatey delights.
 If you need your chocolate fix, Royce’s nama chocolates can be ordered online, including many of the most popular flavours like sakura cheese, hojicha, champagne, matcha, and even whisky-infused nama chocolate.
 Each box is ¥778 and contains 20 pieces.
 Buy them online here.